B Life Like Nutrition

 Even in men with normal total testosterone, low free testosterone the bioavailable form can lead to reduced stress tolerance, emotional flattening, poor sleep, and slower physical recovery.
 These symptoms are often dismissed as burnout or aging, but in many cases, what feels like burnout is burnout compounded by hormonal suppression.

 One of the most common and overlooked causes is elevated sex hormone-binding globulin (SHBG), which increases with age, stress, inflammation, and certain metabolic conditions.
 SHBG binds testosterone and reduces the amount that’s biologically available.
 As a result, free testosterone can drop, even if total testosterone appears within normal range.
+Clinical studies have confirmed that men with low free testosterone may exhibit clear symptoms of androgen deficiency, despite having normal total testosterone levels (Sartorius et al., 2016).

 If you’re looking to get your mojo back book a strategy call: https://blifelike.com/book